discordrb/discordrb/README.md

 Then reinstall discordrb:

     gem uninstall discordrb
+    bundle install

+    # Or, if you didn't use bundler:
     gem install discordrb

 **If Ruby complains about `ffi_c` not being able to be found:**